 How to experience it: In Cradle Mountain-Lake St Clair National Park, you can meet Tasmanian devils and wombats by day and have a good chance of spotting the Southern Lights after dark.
 Clear winter nights will offer the best conditions.

 If there’s one thing your kids won’t forget, it’s watching an excitable sea lion twirl around them in the ocean, before rewarding a lucky member of your family with a kiss.
 On South Australia’s Eyre Peninsula, a large number of sea lions are often found frolicking in nearby waters, and various charters offer travellers the chance to swim with these rare and endangered creatures in the wild.
 Their curious and playful nature has dubbed them the “puppies of the sea”, and getting into the water with them makes for quite the life-changing encounter.

-How to experience it: Head out with Baird Bay Ocean Eco Experience and be amazed as these playful creatures somersault around you in the water.
-Book during November to March for warmer waters and calm conditions.
+How to experience it: Head out with Baird Bay Ocean Eco Experience and be amazed as these playful creatures somersault around you.
+Book from November to March for warm waters and calm conditions.

 10. Immerse yourself in the world’s oldest living culture

 Aboriginal experiences are as insightful as they are enjoyable, and immersing yourself in the world’s oldest living culture as a family is bound to create life-long memories.
 As well as being a brilliant opportunity for kids to learn about Australia’s history and heritage, Aboriginal experiences are great fun for all ages.
 Take a dot-painting workshop in Australia’s spiritual heart, learn ancient traditions from buck tucker to throwing a boomerang, and listen to enriching Dreamtime stories over 60,000 years old.
 Your kids will see the land in a whole new light.